Topal Osman: As the mayor of Giresun

 After the First World War, Topal Osman Ağa continued his operations in the Black Sea region, this time targeting Christian Pontic Greeks.

-Osman Ağa declared himself mayor of Giresun in order to fight the Pontic paramilitary forces, and exact his gang's ethnic cleansing of the region.
+In early 1919, the local Committee for the Defence of Rights (Müdâfaa-i Hukuk Cemiyeti) mandated him to take action against Greek (Rûm) guerrilla groups.
+At the same time, he was elected mayor of Giresun.
+He was later court martiallled in Istanbul for war crimes against Armenians and Greeks.
+To help his case, the city's mufti and other notables filed a petition falsely claiming that Armenians in Giresun had not been massacred.
+The Metropolitan of Giresun, Lavrentios (Papadopoulos), also sent a telegram to the Grand Vizier exonerating Osman.
+This was a move the governor of Trebizond, Mehmed Galib Bey, believed was insincere and motivated by Lavrentios's need for the support of powerful Muslims in local politics.
+Osman fled Giresun to avoid arrest.
+Osman and his men were later pardoned.

 He sent a battalion, consisting of 1050 men from Ordu, Giresun, Görele, Tirebolu and Akçaabat, to Eastern Front but the battalion joined at the end of the fight.
 Nevertheless, the battalion stayed there for 4 months, ultimately to return to their home in January 1921.

 According to non-Turkish reporters and historians, he was cruel towards Greek civilians.
 According to Mustafa Kemal's recent biographer Robert Shenk of the US Naval Institute, Topal Osman was a sadistic ethnic cleanser of Armenians and Greeks."
 Osman along with his militia forces, were responsible for massacres, deportations, destruction and confiscation of property, extortion, rapes and other atrocities throughout this region including the cities, towns and villages of Samsun, Marsovan, Giresun, Tirebolu, Ünye, Havza and Bulancak.
 He was however refused arms and cooperation by the government and inhabitants of Trabzon.
 According to Bruce Clark, it was because in Trabzon multicultural pro-Ottoman ideals were stronger due to inter-ethnic and religious family ties.
 According to Turkish historians, it was because of the tension between Osman Ağa, who wasn't obeying Trabzon and was taking orders only and directly from Mustafa Kemal, and the Trabzon governors, many of whom were pro-Ottoman who (as well as some others appointed from the GNA) believed Osman Ağa's activities would cause the Allies to occupy the Black Sea region.
 Together with his (alleged) subsequent murder of Trabzon deputy Ali Şükrü Bey (leader of the first Turkish opposition group in the GNA) this led to long standing animosity between the nationalist government of Mustafa Kemal and the population of Trabzon.

+In January 1920, Osman began publishing a newspaper called Gedikkaya.